surabhitri/PLR_Classification/README.md

 ## Overview

-This project focuses on classifying Private Letter Rulings (PLRs) into Adverse and Non-Adverse categories using prompt engineering and fine-tuning of large language models (LLMs).
+This project leverages prompt engineering and fine-tuning of large language models (LLMs) to classify Private Letter Rulings (PLRs) into Adverse and Non-Adverse rulings.
+It is designed to aid legal professionals in quickly and accurately categorizing PLRs.

 ## Repository Structure